355th Fighter Squadron: World War II

 Was relieved from escort duty and reassigned to RAF Lashenden on the southern coast of England.
 Mission was redefined to provide tactical air support for the forthcoming invasion of France, to support the Third, and later Ninth United States Armies.
 Flew fighter sweeps over Normandy and along the English Channel coast of France and the Low Countries, April–June 1944, then engaged in heavy tactical bombing of enemy military targets as well as roads, railroads and bridges in the Normandy area to support ground forces in the immediate aftermath of D-Day.

 Moved to Advanced Landing Grounds in France beginning at the end of June 1944, moving eastwards to combat airfields and liberated French airports supporting Allied Ground forces as the advanced across Northern France.
 Later, in 1944, the squadron became involved in dive-bombing and strafing missions, striking railroad yards, bridges, troop concentrations, and airfields.
 As winter set in the squadron temporarily re-equipped with the P-47 Thunderbolt.
 Participated in attacks on German forces in Belgium in the aftermath of the Battle of the Bulge, then moved eastward as part of the Western Allied invasion of Germany.
 The squadron flew its last mission of the war on 7 May 1945 from the captured Luftwaffe airfield at Ansbach (R-45).

 Remained in Occupied Germany as part of the United States Air Forces in Europe XII Tactical Air Command occupying force after the German Capitulation, being stationed at AAF Station Herzogenaurach.
 Was inactivated on 31 March 1946.

-The last remaining soldier of this squadron, Robert E. Kuhnert, passed away October 4, 2022, at the age of 102.
+The last remaining soldier of this squadron, Robert E. Kuhnert, died October 4, 2022, at the age of 102.